 These gingerbread balls are sure to put you in a festive spirit!
 They are packed with flavor and easy to make!
 This soft and chewy energy bite is hard to put down!

-This recipe was prompted by a craving for gingerbread cookies.
+This original recipe was prompted by a craving for gingerbread cookies.
 However, I was just getting home from vacation and decided to take the healthier route- so gingerbread energy balls to the rescue!
-I love that these gingerbread energy bites satisfy my sweet tooth craving, yet don’t have a lot of added sugars.
-Also, they are a great on the go snack!
-They are perfect as an easy breakfast, mid-day snack, or dessert after dinner time.

 How to roll into the perfect ball